 Now that you got a list of ideas, I recommend you outline your idea.
 If you are a plotter this will be easy for you.
 Don´t worry if you are a pantser like me, you don´t need to outline your whole book idea!
 It´s enough to write down some basics and create a short story pitch.

 Write A Scene

 Even if you haven´t figured out the main characters or the storyline yet, it can help to write down a scene that you have in your head.
 This gives you an idea of the tone and mood of the story.
 It doesn’t need to be the first chapter, nor does the scene actually have to end up in your manuscript later.
 It´s just a tool to understand your story idea.
 It might be a conflict, a dialogue or a love scene whatever inspires you and feels right to the story idea.
 For me personally, those little scenes often turn into major key chapters.
 If your fingers are literally tingling and you don’t want to stop writing, it´s a good sign that you’ve found an idea that interests you enough to turn it into a story.
 At this point, you might already realize, that you sit longer on one of the ideas as it interests you the most.

 Rank Your Ideas

-Once you defined your ideas, created a pitch and maybe even wrote some short scenes, but still don’t know, which story you want to write next, it´s time for a ranking.
+Once you defined your ideas, created a pitch and maybe even written some short scenes, but still don’t know, which story you want to write next, it´s time for a ranking.
 You could rank the ideas with stars.
-Think about some critics by which you want to valuate the ideas.
+Think about some critics by which you want to evaluate the ideas.
 Write down the reasons, why you want to write each of the story ideas.
 Is it a special topic, that you feel personally attached to?
-Is the genre you want to write in a mix of two existing ones and you feel like you could create a new trend?
+Is the genre you want to write in a mix of two existing ones and do you feel like you could create a new trend?
 Or can you just not stop thinking about this idea?
 All these and more can be indicators, that you have your special idea right in front of you.
 Even though in the beginning you might find all your ideas interesting, there will be one, your gut feeling leads you to.

 Choose Fun Over Trends